Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Introduction

-Beyond bot detection, our methodology---examining simple decision rules on datasets and measuring cross-dataset performance---may be useful for detecting simplistic data sampling and labeling processes in a range of machine learning applications: If datasets admit highly accurate simple decision rules, the datasets themselves have low informational complexity.
-If, additionally, expressive machine learning models trained on some of data do not generalize to other parts of the data, the underlying system does not appear to be simple, and the datasets are unlikely to provide insight into the problem domain as a whole.
+Beyond bot detection, our methodology --- examining simple decision rules on datasets and measuring cross-dataset performance --- may be useful for detecting simplistic data sampling and labeling processes in a range of machine learning applications: If datasets admit highly accurate simple decision rules, the datasets themselves have low informational complexity.
+If, additionally, expressive machine learning models trained on some datasets do not generalize to other datasets, the underlying system does not appear to be simple, and the datasets are unlikely to provide insight into the problem domain as a whole.

 We also believe these findings have direct implications for future bot detection research {both on Twitter and beyond}: creators of bot detection datasets should transparently report and justify sampling and labeling procedures; researchers developing bot detection techniques should train and analyze simple, interpretable models alongside more expressive ones; and researchers using bot detection as a preprocessing step should consider how it may bias results.